Best daily deals

 The Apple AirPods Pro (2nd generation) charging case with its Lightning input and speaker.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 The case’s Lightning port is next to its speaker.

 In our standard battery test, where each product endures constant music playback peaking at 75dB(SPL), the Apple AirPods Pro (2nd generation) lasts 5 hours, 43 minutes with ANC on, just a bit less than Apple’s claim of 6 hours.
-The Bose QuietComfort Earbuds II lasts 7 hours, 15 minutes with ANC on, and so is the clear battery life winner.
+The Bose QuietComfort Earbuds II lasts 7 hours and 15 minutes with ANC on, and so is the clear battery life winner.

 Both earbuds last a fine amount of time, but neither is particularly impressive.
 With a short battery life per charge, the overall lifetime of batteries in true wireless earbuds is small due to the number of charge cycles they experience.
 This quick degradation contributes to battery e-waste.
 If you care about the environment, it’s better to get earbuds with longer battery life or go for a wired option instead.

 The AirPods Pro (2nd generation) case requires either a Lightning cable or a wireless charging pad, while the Bose QuietComfort Earbuds II uses the more common USB-C and does not support wireless charging.
-The lack of wireless charging on Bose’s buds is surprising given the original Bose QC Earbuds case supports it.
-Both cases fast charge the earbuds, with the AirPods Pro yielding 60 minutes of playback from 5 minutes of charging, and the Bose earbuds get 2 hours of playback from 20 minutes of charging.
+The lack of wireless charging on Bose’s buds is surprising given that the original Bose QC Earbuds case supports it.
+Both cases fast charge the earbuds, with the AirPods Pro yielding 60 minutes of playback from 5 minutes of charging and the Bose earbuds getting 2 hours of playback from 20 minutes of charging.

 Does the Apple AirPods Pro (2nd generation) or Bose QuietComfort Earbuds II block noise better?